ISISNeutronMuon/p4pillon/docs/quick_start.md

 The value has been set to 12.7, despite the `control.limitHigh` being 10 which should not permit values above 10.0.
 Similarly the alarm severity, status, and message, and the timestamp remain unchanged.

-The PV's Normative Type fields are present, but they do not do anything.
+The PV's Normative Type fields are present, but the logic implied by their presence is not implemented.

 ### SharedNT
 Let's try implementing the same simple "mailbox" server with p4p_ext.
 This file is available in the `examples/quick_start` directory and is called `mailbox_sharednt.py`.